How To Get Around Sydney

 There are many areas and neighborhoods where getting around on foot is actually easier than hopping on public transit or driving your car.
 When you are exploring different areas of Sydney, you will definitely want to lace up your comfy shoes and strike out on foot.

 Take advantage of walking tours offered by several different tour companies where you can follow a knowledgeable tour group and stroll through the historic neighborhoods of Sydney.
 Your guide will weave fun, interesting, and exciting stories about the areas you are exploring.
-They will also give you tips on where to visit, shop, and eat when in the area.
+They will also give you tips on where to visit, shop, and eat (try Sydney street food) when in the area.

 Sydney Trains and More